todiane/poster-palace/README.md

 - Retail business owners looking for large pieces of wall art to display in their shop or cafe.

-- Travel enthusiasts, music lovers, sports enthusiasts, art admirers, etc. who might be interested in purchasing niche poster designs.
+- Travel enthusiasts, music lovers, sports enthusiasts, art admirers, etc. who might be interested in purchasing niche poster designs for home decor.

-- Parents looking to decorate their child’s room with a statement piece.
+- Parents looking to decorate their child’s room with large bright, fun posters.

 <br>

 **Print Quality and Materials**
-Posters will be produced using high-quality printing techniques and materials making them durable and long-lasting.
+The value proposition is to offer a unique product with bold visual impact.
+To achieve this posters will be produced using high-quality printing techniques and materials making them durable and long-lasting.
 Our commitment to quality will build brand trust with customers and support with any community engagement plans.

  **Online Shopping Trends:**
 With the convenience of e-commerce we are leveraging the growing trend of online shopping.
 Customers can easily browse and purchase posters from the comfort of their homes, making it important that the website  is user-friendly and optimised for online transactions and engagement.

-**Global Reach:**
+**Customer Relationships:**
+Prompt and accurate customer service will be important, espeically handling refunds, returns and complaints, as will the opportunity for our visitors and buyers to contact and provide feedback.
 The posters can be shipped internationally, providing an opportunity for the business to reach a broader audience and tap into markets beyond our immediate location.
+Promotion via social media like Facebook (Instagram) and Pinterest will support our global reach.
+Partnerships and collaborations with influencers in the interior design and art space will also help to boost the brand.

 **Customisation Options**
 Customisation is an extremely popular and growing trend in online shopping.
 While customisation isn’t currently available on the platform there is the potential to offer this option, providing a more personalised touch and a unique selling point.
-We can not only offer the chance for customers to customise using words but also using their own images.
+We can not only offer the chance for customers to customise using words but also using their own images and/or colours.

+**Revenue Streams**
+As well as the posters and the potential for customisation, there is also an opportunity to offer accessories (e.g. frames, poster glue, hanging accessories etc) and digital prints/smaller sizes that customers print off themselves.

+**Key Partnerships**
+The business will develop relationships with reliable printing suppliers who produce high-quality prints.
+As this is a print-on-demand business the order to delivery timescale must be as short as possible.
+A shipping and logistics company/partners who will provide an efficient and timely delivery schedule.

+**Key Activities**

+As well as planning and executing regular marketing campaigns around individual posters (e.g. promoting the Love category during valentines) the quarterly competition will also be a key activity to promote the brand.
+The need to continuously design, update and add posters to the store is essential.

+**Cost Structure**

+Website maintenance and costs associated with maintaining the e-commerce platform.
+Expenses related to producing posters which may be slightly higher due to the print-on-demand nature rather than bulk printing.
+Funds for advertising and influencer marketing.

 </details>

 <br>

 # Project Objectives